 [F]ossil material of apes, ape-men, and men have [sic] been gathered from a variety of sources, and both the cumulative evidence and recent finds unequivocally support the theory of human origins from the higher apes (1965, 110).

 Evolutionist Loren Eiseley declared concerning man: “Once he was thought a fallen angel; then we found him to be an ascended ape” (1962, 4).

-There is a vast chasm of differences–-physical, intellectual, psychological, social, etc.–-between humanity and the lower primates, and no theory of evolution can bridge it!
+There is a vast chasm of differences—physical, intellectual, psychological, and social—between humanity and the lower primates, and no theory of evolution can bridge it!
 Let us consider a few of these matters.

 Morphology is that branch of biology that deals with the form and structure of plants and animals.
 Scientists are well aware of the numerous morphological differences between humans and apes.
 Let us note a few significant variations:

-(1) Man (and only man) walks upright; apes and monkeys do not.
+Man (and only man) walks upright.
+Apes and monkeys do not.
 John Klotz has observed:

 The picture that so many have of the fierce ape walking upright through the jungle howling, beating on his chest, and tearing out trees by their roots is incorrect.
 Ordinarily an ape takes at most only a few steps on two legs and then reverts to all fours.
 At times he appears to be walking upright because of his long arms.
 They are so long that they reach the ground when he assumes a slightly stooped position (1961, 127-128).

 The axis of the human head (our line of sight) is at a right angle to the axis of the body, thus accommodating our locomotion in an upright (on two legs) position.
 In the ape, however, the line of sight is parallel with the axis of the trunk, facilitating the characteristic all-four movement.

 Apes have opposable toes (designed for grasping branches and handling food), whereas humans do not.
 Incidentally, if the evolutionary scenario is true, would not this trait have been retained as a survival advantage?